 However, as time went on, Muslims began to build formal institutions dedicated to education.

 From Primary to Higher Education

 Dating back to at least the 900s, young students were educated in a primary school called a maktab.
 Commonly, maktabs were attached to a mosque, where the resident scholars and imams would hold classes for children.
 These classes would cover topics such as basic Arabic reading and writing, arithmetic, and Islamic laws.

 Madrasas were usually attached to a large mosque.
 Examples include al-Azhar University in Cairo, Egypt (founded in 970) and al-Karaouine in Fes, Morocco (founded in 859).
 Later, numerous madrasas were established across the Muslim world by the great Seljuk vizier, Nizam al-Mulk.

 In the 1100s, there were 75 madrasas in Cairo, 51 in Damascus, and 44 in Aleppo.
 There were hundreds more in Muslim Spain at this time as well.

 These madrasas can be considered the first modern universities.
-They had separate faculties for different subjects, with resident scholars that had expertise in their fields.
+They had separate faculties for different subjects, with resident scholars who had expertise in their fields.
 Students would pick a concentration of study and spend a number of years studying under numerous professors.

-Ijazas could be given by an individual teacher who can personally attest to his/her student’s knowledge, or by an institution such as a madrasa, in recognition of a student finishing their course of study.
+Ijazas could be given by an individual teacher who can personally attest to his/her student’s knowledge or by an institution such as a madrasa in recognition of a student finishing their course of study.
 Ijazas today can be most closely compared to diplomas granted from higher educational institutions.Pages: 1 2